gmcln-rct/seaorgan/README.md

 **Day 2: Audio Synthesis**

 * Work on understanding Web Audio API and how to add audio to page

 * Research Tone.js and how to add specific instrumentation (e.g. organ)

 * Work on audio synthesis from a local dataset.

+* Create basic implementation of audio on page.

 **Day 3: Dataset Connection**

 * Reseach and understand the datasets available related to tides and currents

 * Choose the dataset that allows the greatest flexiblity vis-a-vis the Web Audio API

 * Establish the best means of importing the database to the App for us ein audio synthesis.